Examples of "simple" search queries in Azure AI Search

 Hotels sample index

-The following queries are based on the hotels-sample-index, which you can create by following the instructions in this quickstart.
+The following queries are based on the hotels-sample-index, which you can create by following the instructions in Quickstart: Create a search index in the Azure portal.

 Example queries are articulated using the REST API and POST requests.
 You can paste and run them in a REST client.
-Or, use the JSON view of Search Explorer in the Azure portal.
+Or, use the JSON view of Search explorer in the Azure portal.
 In JSON view, you can paste in the query examples shown here in this article.

 Request headers must have the following values: